Instructions to authors

 A short running title (including the authors surnames).

 The main title should be brief and informative (avoid vague and generalized title).
-The complete scientific name (genus, species and authority) should be used for organisms mentioned in the title.
+The complete scientific name (genus and species) should be used for organisms mentioned in the title.

 Name(s) of author(s) (indicate corresponding author with superscript numerals along with e-mail address).

-Abstract should be brief (not exceeding 150 words) indicating the scope and conclusions of the study.
+Abstract should be brief (not exceeding 150 words) indicating the scope, key results and conclusions of the study.
 Abbreviations should be avoided in the abstract.
+Names of organisms must be written in full (genus and species) at first mention.

 Introduction should be brief and define the scope of the work without an exhaustive review of literature.

-Materials and methods should provide adequate information on the materials used and the techniques followed in the study.
+Materials and methods should provide adequate information on the location, year, materials used and the techniques followed in the study.

 Acknowledgments should be brief.

-References should include name(s) of author(s), followed by authors initials, year of publication, title of article, name of journal (using standard abbreviations), volume and page numbers.
-Books must include name of publisher and location.
+References should include name(s) of author(s), followed by initials, year of publication, title of article, name of the journal (using standard abbreviations), volume and page numbers.
+Abbreviation of journal titles should be according to the ISSN List of Title Word Abbreviations.
+For details, visit: http://www.issn.org/services/online-services/access-to-the-ltwa/.
+Books must include name of the publisher, location and page numbers.

 Yao C, Moreshet S, Aloni B & Karni L 2000 Effects of climatic factors and water stress on the diurnal fluctuation in diameter of bell pepper fruit.
-J. Hort.
+J. Hortic.
 Sci.
 Biotechnol.
 75: 6–11.

 Chapter in a book